 Creating a shift template in your Schedule

 Now that your schedule is in place, let's look at the steps to creating your Shift template.

 First, you'll need to highlight all the shifts that you want to be associated with the Shift template.

 You can use the Select all shifts to highlight all the shifts that can be seen in your Schedule, or use the 3 dots selector to highlight specific columns or rows.
 Alternatively, you can check the shifts one by one or drag to select a range of shifts.

 Once the shifts are highlighted, click Shift Tools > Create shift template.

-The next step is to name your template and give a description.
+The next step is to Name your template and give it a Description.

 Before applying a Shift template, you should locate the date range you're looking to paste the template in to.